VamsiMakke87/EMI-Calculator/README.md

-This project in the link is built without a backend just to show the UI and working.
+This project in the link is built without backend just to show the UI and working of the application.
 [Link to the project](https://vamsi-makke-emi-calculator.netlify.app/)